 How are Airbnb & Airbnb Hosts Paid?

-- Hosts can choose to have Airbnb pay them through one or more options - there are 6 pay-out options; you can split your payments among them! - e.g., a direct deposit to your own bank account or to Payoneer, PayPal, wire transfer, direct check ... - 1099-K from Airbnb; Paying your own Federal At the end of the year, the host receives a & State taxes is up to you ... - Hosts can download their entire account from Airbnb and/or, e.g., Payoneer for persona accounting
+Hosts can choose to have Airbnb pay them through one or more options there are 6 pay-out options; you can split your payments among them! e.g., a direct deposit to your own bank account or to Payoneer, PayPal, wire transfer, direct check \vee Hosts can download their entire account from Airbnb and/or, e.g., Payoneer for personal e.g., a dire Payoneer, At the end of 1099-K from & State taxes & State taxes Hosts can do Airbnb and/o